chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 opc org list
 =====================================================
-Show a list of all organizations in your Chef server installation.
+Show a list of all organizations in your Chef Infra Server installation.

 Syntax
 -----------------------------------------------------